You help make Hymnary.org possible.

 A Dictionary of Musical Information by John W. Moore, Boston: Oliver, Ditson & Company, 1876

-Texts by Saint Augustine (14)sort descendingAsAuthority LanguagesInstances
+Texts by Saint Augustine (15)sort descendingAsAuthority LanguagesInstances

-Ah, holy Jesus, how hast thou offendedS.
+Ah, holy Jesus, how hast Thou offendedS.
 Augustine (Author)English1

 All my hope and consolationAugustine (Author)1